Blackberry Brandy Recipe

 As with all preserve making (and Blackberry Brandy is a fantastic way to preserve seasonal fruit for a long time) all your equipment should be scrupulously clean.
 Wash everything in hot, soapy water and rinse.

-To make filling the bottles easier, I transferred the liqueur to a jug first.
+To make filling the bottles easier, I transfer the liqueur to a jug first.
 But not before having a little taste, of course!
+Even at the bottling stage, you might be surprisingly pleased with it.
+It reminds me of a fruity port.

 WAYS TO USE BLACKBERRY BRANDY